dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

  * from a view page to an edit page

 The RequestVar object is declared in a scope such that each related 'Ops' class method has access to it.
-In our template we put it in class scope, but it could also have been declared at file scope; in some, more complex, use cases file scope would be necessary to facilitate communication between multiple 'Ops' classes.
+In our template we put it in class scope, but it could also have been declared at file scope.
+In some, more complex, use cases file scope would be necessary to facilitate communication between multiple 'Ops' classes.
 I'll be giving examples of such use cases in a future blog post.